Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: OBSERVATIONS OF YOUNG STARS AND DISKS

+The combination of the stellar parameters \mstar \, and \rstar, the latter inferred usually from \teff \, and \lstar, can be used to convert the estimated \lacc, either from the UV-excess or from line emission, into \macc \, \citep{HHC16}.
 The main sources of uncertainties in this step are the uncertainty in the stellar parameters, in particular \mstar/\rstar, and possible variability of the accretion rate.
 Estimating the typical variability of accretion has been a topic of research in the last years.
 Several works are showing that, typically, accretion variability in disk-bearing PMS stars peaks at about a factor $\sim$3 ($\lesssim$0.4 dex) on timescales of $\sim$ days to weeks \citep[e.g.,][and more]{biazzo12,biazzo14,costigan14,venuti14,robinson19,HHC16,manara21}.
 However, secular variability could be more intense, at least for some objects (see also Chapter by \textit{Fischer et al.}).
+Now with well determined \textit{Gaia} distances, the uncertainties in the determination of stellar and accretion properties imply a total fractional uncertainty on individual measurements of \macc\ at any given time of $\sim 0.35$\,dex \citep{Al14,Al17}.